Cohen’s Kappa score for reliability is represented by the Kappa symbol.

-Many painful problems are surprisingly mysterious, and there are many theories about why people hurt.
+Many painful problems are surprisingly mysterious, and there are an extraordinary number of theories about why people hurt — even afer eliminating the sillier ones.
 Debate can rage for years about whether or not a problem even exists.
-For instance, chiropractic “subluxations” have been a hot topic for decades now: are these little spinal dislocations actually real?
+For instance, chiropractic “spinal subluxations” have been a hot topic for decades now: are these little spinal dislocations actually real?
 What if five different chiropractors all looked at you, but each diagnosed different spots in your spine that were supposedly “out” and in need of adjustment?

 That’s a reliability study.

 Reliability studies are great: although the concept is obscure to most people, they are easily understood in principle, interesting, and very persuasive.
 Evidence of unreliable diagnosis can make further debate pointless.
 If chiropractors can’t agree on where subluxations are in the same patient — and indeed some studies have shown that they can’t1 — then the debate about whether or not subluxations actually exist gets less interesting.
 A reliability study with a negative result doesn’t necessarily prove anything,2 but they are strongly suggestive, and can be a handy shortcut for consumers.
 Who wants a diagnosis that will probably be contradicted by each of five other therapists?
 No one, that’s who.